Gdańsk Stadium: Euro 2012 matches

 The stadium was one of the venues for the UEFA Euro 2012.
 The three group C matches involving Spain were played there (with the other matches in that group played at City Stadium, Poznań), as well as one quarterfinal.
 During the finals, it was known as the 'Arena Gdansk' for sponsorship reasons.

 The following matches were played at the stadium during the UEFA Euro 2012:

 Poland national football team matches

 So far, Poland national football team has played 10 matches in the arena.
 The stadium's opening match was due to be played against the French on 9 June 2011, but was moved to the Stadion Wojska Polskiego, as the stadium wasn't fully prepared.
 Instead, the match against Germany, which had been scheduled to be played at the Stadion Narodowy was moved to Gdansk (due to the fact that the stadium in Warsaw wasn't complete).
 In the first game for stakes played in Gdańsk, Poland drew 0–0 with Italy on 11 October 2020.

+Poland women's national football team matches

+On 17 September 2021, Stadion Gdańsk hosted its first game played by the Poland women's national football team, a 2023 FIFA World Cup qualification match against Belgium.
+A 1–1 draw was spectated by 8,011 people, breaking the then-record for the highest attendance during the biało-czerwone's home fixture.

+In August 2024, the Polish Football Association signed a three-year deal with the stadium's owners and operators to establish it as the home venue of the Poland women's team.